Risks and causes of melanoma

 Your skin type and colour affect your risk of developing melanoma.
 If you tend to burn in the sun, you're more at risk.

-It's rare for black people in the UK to get melanoma.
-If African or Asian people do get melanoma, it's most often a type of melanoma that develops on the soles of the feet or the palms of the hands (acral lentiginous melanoma).
-This type of melanoma can also grow under the nail.
+It's rare for people with black or brown skin in the UK to get melanoma.
+If they do, it's most often a type of melanoma that develops on the soles of the feet or palms of the hands.
+This is called acral lentiginous melanoma.
+It can also grow under the nail.

 Moles

 The more moles you have on your body, the higher your risk of melanoma.
-One study found that melanoma risk was higher in people with more than 100 common moles, compared with people with fewer than 15 moles.
+One study found that melanoma risk was higher in people with 100 or more common moles, compared with people with 15 or fewer.

-This doesn't mean you will definitely get melanoma if you have lots of moles.
-But it does mean you should be very careful about exposing yourself to the sun.
-And you should keep an eye on all your moles.
+It doesn't mean you will definitely get melanoma if you have lots of moles.
+But it does mean you should be very careful in the sun.
+And you should regularly check your skin and moles for changes.

 People who have lots of unusually shaped or large moles (atypical mole syndrome) have a higher risk of melanoma than the general population.
-A large mole is one greater than 5mm in diameter.
+A large mole is bigger than 5mms across.

 Birthmarks

 Most birthmarks, such as the common port wine stains and strawberry marks, carry no risk of developing into a cancer.
-But a very rare type, called a giant congenital melanocytic naevus, can develop into a melanoma if it is larger than 20cm.
+But a very rare type, called a giant congenital melanocytic naevus, can develop into melanoma if it's larger than 20cm.

 Family history and genetic factors

-Your risk of melanoma is higher if you have a close relative who has had melanoma.
-This is probably partly because we tend to share the same sort of colouring and skin type as our close relatives.
+Your risk of melanoma is higher if you have a close relative who's also had melanoma.
+This is probably partly because we tend to share the same colouring and skin type as our close relatives.

 Your risk is highest if:

-- more than one first degree relative (brother, sister, mother, father, child) have had melanoma
+• more than one first degree relative Open a glossary item have had melanoma

 Some families tend to have large numbers of moles, or moles that are unusual (atypical moles).
 The atypical moles tend to be an irregular shape or colour and may be larger than usual.

-- many moles, some of which are unusual (atypical) and often different sizes
+• more than 50 moles, some of which are atypical and often different sizes

-- at least one close relative who's had melanoma (a close relative is a parent, brother, sister, child, aunt, uncle or grandparent)
+• at least one close relative who has had melanoma (a close relative is a parent, brother, sister, child, aunt, uncle or grandparent)

 Other medical conditions